1031 Exchange Overview – A layman’s view Downloadable version

 The Number of days a taxpayer rented property after 1/1/2009 divided by the Number of days a taxpayer owned property.

 If the sale of the home results in capital gains that exceed the allowed exclusion, then the taxpayer must report the taxable gain and pay the appropriate capital gains taxes.

-This is a question to discuss with your tax advisor, attorney, and QI.
+This is a question to discuss with your tax advisor, attorney and QI.
 Obviously, the longer a property is rented, the easier it is to show there was investment intent.
-In the past, there were three different opinions: (1) at least one year and a day; (2) a period of time long enough to enable two tax returns to be submitted showing it to be rental property; and (3), at least two years.
-Recently, there has been a decided movement towards the one-year and a day criteria.
+In the past, there were three different opinions:

 Yes, however, the rent must be fair market rent for the property.
 In addition, the rental payments must be able to be documented.
 Otherwise, the IRS may rule that the property is merely a second home, which would not qualify for a 1031 exchange.
 If you decide to rent to a related party, you should consider setting up a separate bank account with all rental payments sent there to make it easier to document that fair market rent was actually paid.